mojzu/sso/manual/book-src/introduction.md

 # Introduction

-**Warning: The author of this application is not a security expert, nor has the code undergone any kind of review or verification.
-Use it at your own risk.**

-Ark Auth is an authentication server, it is intended to be used as a backend for other services which must authenticate their users requests.

 ## Authentication Methods

 Authentication methods are organised into provider groups, based on the provider, the following user authentication methods are supported.